+Deputy Director, Developmental Disabilities Administration

+Department on Disability Services

+Address:

+250 E Street, SW

+Address 2:

+City: W. al. bases

 Washington

-City:

-Washington

 State: Dist. of Columbia

 Zip: 20024

+20024

 Phone:

-(202) 730-1754 Ext: TTY
+(202) 730-1618 Ext: TTY

 Fax: (202) 590-7618

+(202) 390-7018

-E-mail: kirk.dobson@dc.gov
+E-mail:

+Winslow.Woodland@dc.gov

-8. Authorizing S Signature
+8. Authorizing S ignature

-Medicaid agency to C Upon approval by CM services to the specifi ·
+-8

+amend its approved wa waiver, including the p operate the waiver in a VI of the approved wa er with the attached revisions to the affected components of the waiver, constitutes the state's request to aiver under §1915(c) of the Social Security Act.
+The state affirms that it will abide by all provisions of the provisions of this amendment when approved by CMS.
+The state further attests that it will continuously accordance with the assurances specified in Section V and the additional requirements specified in Section iver.
+The state certifies that additional proposed revisions to the waiver request will be submitted by the e form of additional waiver amendments.

+e form of additional warver amendments.

-Signature: Melisa Byrd State Medicaid Director or Designee
+Signature: Melisa Byrd

+State Medicaid Director or Designee

-Submission Date: Oct 22, 2020
+Submission Date: Sep 23, 2022

-Last Name: Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.
+Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

+Last Name: Medicald Director submits the application.

+Last I valle.
 Byrd

-First Name: Melisa
+First Name:

+Melisa

-Title: State Medicaid Director
+Title:

+Senior Deputy Director/Medicaid Director

+Agency:

-Agency: Department of Health Care Finance
+DC Department of Health Care Finance

+Address:

-Address: 441 4th Street NW
+441 4th St NW

+09/27/2022

 Address 2: Suite 900

-Application for 19 915(c) HCBS Waiver: DC.1766.R00.00 - Nov 01, 2020 Page 11 of 270 State: Dist. of Columbia Zip: 20001 Phone: (202) 442-9075 Ext: TTY Fax: (202) 442-4790 E-mail: Attachments melisa.byrd@dc.gov Attachment #1: T Transition Plan It to any of the following changes from the current approved waiver.
-Check a ll boyes that apply approved waiver with this waiver. n boxes that apply.
-Combining w Splitting one waiver into two waivers.
-Eliminating a a service.
-Adding or de ecreasing an individual cost limit pertaining to eligibility.
-Adding or de ecreasing limits to a service or a set of services, as specified in Appendix (С. Reducing the e unduplicated count of participants (Factor C).
-Adding new, or decreasing, a limitation on the number of participants served at any $\boldsymbol{\beta}$ point in time. changes that could result in some participants losing eligibility or being to or another Medicaid authority. transferred to another waiver Making any changes that could result in reduced services to participants.
-Specify the transiti ion plan for the waiver: Specify the state's requirements at 42 Iome and Community-Based Settings Waiver Transition Plan process to bring this waiver into compliance with federal home and commun CFR 441.301(c)(4)-(5), and associated CMS guidance. for instructions before completing this item.
-This field describes the status of
+Suite 900

+City: Washington

+State: Dist. of Columbia

+Zip: Dist of Columnia

+- 20001

+Phone:

+(202) 442-9075 Ext: TTY

+Fax:

+(202) 442-4790

+E-mail:

+Attachments melisa.byrd@dc.gov

+Eliminating a s Adding or decr easing an individual cost limit pe

+of services, as specified in Appendix C.

+9 nduplicated count of participants decreasing a limitation on the n s (Factor C). number of participants served at any point in time.

+Making any ch . articipants losing eligibility or being transferred to another waiver

+Making any ch anges that could result in reduce d services to participants.

+Specify the transition plan for the waiver:

+Specify the state's process to bring this waiver into compliance with federal home and community-based (HCB) settings requirements at 42 CFR 441.301(c)(4)-(5), and associated CMS guidance.